Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Close-AzureADMSPrivilegedRoleAssignmentRequest.md

 Accept wildcard characters: False
 ```

-### -ConnectorGroupId
+### -ProviderId
-The unique idenfier of the target application proxy connector group in Azure Active Directory.
+The unique identifier of the specific provider
-You can find this value using the Get-AzureAdApplicationProxyConnectorGroup command.

 ```yaml
 Type: String